5late/5late.github.io/guides/HIDDEN-BASED-BOT.md

 - The bot has a 3 second cooldown on each 'based' message.
 - You cannot get called 'based' by the same user twice in a row.
 - Spamming the bot *will* result in you getting blacklisted.
-Blacklists are *usually* permanent, and I do not care how much you cry, shouldn't have spammed.
+Blacklists are *usually* permanent, shouldn't have spammed.
-- If spam is suspected, I will reset your based/cringe counter to 0.
+- If soft spam is suspected, I will reset your based/cringe counter to 0.

 ## Commands